ADBond/bga-calypso/notes_misc.md

 ### Debugging

-Not yet got this working in a useful way.
+~~Not yet got this working in a useful way.~~ Working, though inelegant.
+Should re-read docs for better version

 ### Suit mapping